Last updated May 21, 2023.

 The Carton Council advertises cartons as recyclable.
 However, as attorney and sustainability expert Jennie Romer noted, this is an unqualified claim.
 The Federal Trade Commission’s definition of recycling requires that an entire package be recyclable to be labeled as such.
 Cartons are not fully recyclable since the plastic film and aluminum foil layer are usually discarded.
 “A qualified claim of ‘only the paper layer is recyclable’ would be more accurate.”11

-The Carton Council also asserts that if you cannot recycle them where you live, you can ship them at your own cost to certain facilities.12 However, I cleaned and saved cartons from non-dairy milk and broth for several months and found it was cost-prohibitive to ship.
+The Carton Council also asserts that if you cannot recycle them where you live, you can ship them at your own cost to certain facilities.12 However, I cleaned and saved cartons from non-dairy milk and broth for several months and found it cost-prohibitive to ship.
 I found this discouraging and impractical.

 We should avoid buying all products in these containers for both environmental and health reasons.
 Remember, that even if your local recycler “accepts” these items for recycling, they are often landfilled.
-The paper in these cartons might break down in the environment but the toxins in the plastic will infect the land and water for decades or longer.
+The paper in these cartons might break down in the environment but the microplastics and toxins in the plastic will infect the land and water for decades or longer.

 We have power as consumers.
 Companies want to sell us their goods, presumably more than they want to sell us the packaging.
 So avoid purchasing products in packaging that you don’t like or support.